Elevation: 6,791 ft

 Prominence: 1,211

-This peak is the highest point in the portion of the Portneuf Range called the Pocatello Range.
+This peak is the highest point in the Pocatello Range which is a subrange of the Portneuf Range.
 The peak is a fire lookout site and a road leads to the top.
 The peak was known for years as Chinks Peak.
 Lately, in response to the political-correctness movement, efforts were made to change the name to Chinese Peak.
 Both names are still in use.
 USGS Inkom

 A road leads up the peak’s west slopes to the summit from south Pocatello.
 Thus, this is a perfect peak for a steep mountain bike ascent (Class 1).
 To reach the peak, find the intersection of 4th Avenue and Barton Road on the south side of Pocatello.
 Turn onto Barton Road and follow it for 4.7 miles to the summit.